Mighty Long Fall

 "That would be for me," Taro said softly to Madeline.
 He bowed deeply to her, black hair falling softly forward and back.
-"Sayonara"
+"Sayonara."

 As he turned to leave, Madeline felt an unexplained panic swell up.
 It compelled her to reach out and grab the cloth of his sleeve as she took a step forward, prompting Taro to turn back around.
 The touch and close proximity of their bodies brought about another emotion in Taro's eyes, something of a grand temptation that beckoned to be met.
-He didn't lean any closer to her however, though Madeline desperately wished him to do so.
+He didn't lean any closer to her.
+However, Madeline desperately wished him to do so.
 She brought herself to him until she felt the tease of his breath and the brush of his lips against hers.

-With a jolt she backed away.
+With a jolt, she backed away.

-What the hell was she doing?
 She shook her head roughly in an effort to clear her mind.
 This wasn't like her at all.

 Watching her distress, Taro gave the most subtle smile and repeated himself once again.

 With a whisper, he was gone, and the air around Madeline grew still and cold.
 Half a second later, the pain returned, brutal and unrelenting.
-Feeling nausea start to brew in the pit of her stomach, she took a few shaky steps backwards before her knees lost all strength and she collapsed unconscious onto her tattered sofa.
+Feeling nausea start to brew in the pit of her stomach, she took a few shaky steps backward before her knees lost all strength and she collapsed unconscious onto her tattered sofa.

 Amidst the gusts of the propeller, Taro slipped into his awaiting helicopter.
 Taking a plush leather seat next to Takeshi, the man who had dragged Scott’s body away, another subordinate slid the craft’s door tightly closed.
 The conversation that ensued was entirely spoken in a centuries-old dialect of Japanese.